pomerium/pomerium/docs/enterprise/service-accounts.md

    Give the user a unique ID.
 Consider referencing the Namespace you're creating it under, for easier reference later.
 Optionally set an expiration date:

    ![Adding a unique service account](./img/create-service-account.png)

+   The user ID set here corresponds to the `User` criteria when editing a policy.
    ::::
    :::: tab Impersonated
    You can find your User ID by going to the special endpoint `/.pomerium`, or selecting **Logout** under your user in the upper right hand corner (this will not immediately log you out):